VadamDev/VadamDev/README.md

 My primary programming language is Java, but I also usually use Lua and C#.

 Known languages:
-- Java, Lua, C# Javascript, Python
+- Java, Lua, C#, Javascript, Python

 I'm currently learning:
 - GLSL